 From A Wiki of Ice and Fire

 High Valyrian was the language of Valyria and the Valyrian Freehold.
 It is no longer widely spoken due to the Doom of Valyria, although there are songs and books still sung and read in it.
+In Westeros, highborn children, specifically the Targaryens, are taught Valyrian as a sign of their noble education.
 Corrupted dialects known as bastard Valyrian are spoken in the Free Cities and Slaver's Bay.

 According to GRRM,

 |“||Tolkien was a philologist, and an Oxford don, and could spend decades laboriously inventing Elvish in all its detail.
 I, alas, am only a hardworking SF and fantasy novel, and I don't have his gift for languages.
 That is to say, I have not actually created a Valyrian language.
 The best I could do was try to sketch in each of the chief tongues of my imaginary world in broad strokes, and give them each their characteristic sounds and spellings.||”|